Sojasmine/Madagaskar-Memory-game/README.md

    * As a game player, I want to test my brain memory with this game.
    * As a game player, I want to read a simple explanation about how to play this game.
    * As a game player, I hope that this game is funny to play and entertaining.
-   * As a game player, I want to be able to play this game on any devices.
+   * As a game player, I want to be able to play this game on a large screen.
    * As a game player, I want to play this game anytime.

 #### Wireframes